 - The EA provides protection from direct disability discrimination and harassment where this is based on a person’s association with a disabled person, or on a false perception that the person is disabled.

 Looking above at the differences the DWP have raised, who decides whether the discrimination that occurs is because of something connected with a person’s disability, how is this decided?
-If an employer doesn't want to see the problem then its not that hard to challenge the claim the treatment is as a result of a disability or not as the case may be.
+If an employer doesn't want to deal with the issue then its not that hard to turn a blind eye using someone's lack of ability (their disability) as the reason for the discriminatory behaviour.